broadinstitute/longbow/docs/commands.md

-  annotate     Annotate reads in a BAM file with segments from the model. demultiplex  Separate reads into files based on which model they fit best. extract      Extract coding segments from the reads in the given bam. filter       Filter reads by whether they conform to expected segment... inspect      Inspect the classification results on specified reads. model        Get information about built-in Longbow models. scsplit      Create files for use in `alevin` for single-cell analysis.
+  annotate     Annotate reads in a BAM file with segments from the model. demultiplex  Separate reads into files based on which model they fit best. extract      Extract coding segments from the reads in the given bam. filter       Filter reads by whether they conform to expected segment order. inspect      Inspect the classification results on specified reads. model        Get information about built-in Longbow models. scsplit      Create files for use in `alevin` for single-cell analysis.